impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 exec rbenv exec "${0##*/}" "$@"
 ```

+We see the `if`-block is gone.
+That's what we want.

 Now, back in my `bar/` directory, I re-run both `bar.rb` and `../foo/foo.rb`:

 ```
+$ cd ~/Workspace/OpenSource/bar

 $ ruby bar.rb

 2.7.5